jzhu50/jzhu50/19_csv2db/readme-tmplt.txt

 QUESTIONS/COMMENTS/CONCERNS:
 ----------------------------------------------------
 Q: How can I check if a table already exists in the database?
-Q:
+Q: What can we use this database for?
-C: a comment or concern
+C: I SMELL DANGER!
 ====================================================